wercker/werckerclient/README.md

 [![wercker status](https://app.wercker.com/status/36462973eb9bc9dd7a0f3b9568328af6/s "wercker status")](https://app.wercker.com/project/bykey/36462973eb9bc9dd7a0f3b9568328af6)

-go-wercker-api is the official wercker client for the [wercker API][api-docs].
+werckerclient is the official wercker client for the [wercker API][api-docs].

 > Caution: Both the API and this client are under active development.
 This